helje5/dockSwiftOnARM/toolchain/README.md

 ## Notes of interest

-- SwiftPM reuses the name `.build` directory even if you call it w/ different destinations.
+- SwiftPM reuses the `.build` directory even if you call it w/ different destinations.
 So make sure you clean before building for a different architecture.
 - Ubuntu system headers and such for the toolchain are directly pulled